rajeebkm/rajeebkm/README.md

         databases: ["MongoDB", "MySQL"]
     },
-    currentFocus: "Competitive Programming using C++",
+    currentFocus: "Blockchain Reasearch and Development",
     funFact: "There are two ways to write error-free programs; only the third one works" };